-Once budget requests are approved and appropriated, funds are allocated to departments based on these requests and budgets are made available to departments no later than October 15th of that fiscal year.
-Departments have access to budget, current balance, and outstanding purchase order information via MyGCC self-service.
+Once budget requests are approved and appropriated, funds are allocated to departments based on these requests and budgets are made available to departments no later than the October 15th of that fiscal year.
+Departments have access to budget, current balance, and

 Management of financial resources is closely monitored using documented accounting processes, procedures, and an internal control structure, to ensure accurate accounting reporting and processing of information.
-Internal controls and business office procedures are reviewed on an annual basis and updated as needed.
-The College is audited annually by an independent auditor and in FY 2016 there were neither material weaknesses nor significant deficiencies identified.
-The Board reviews all audit reports and management letters and any responses to audit findings are comprehensive and timely.
+The College is audited annually by an independent auditor and in FY 2016 there were neither material weaknesses nor significant deficiencies.
+The Board reviews all audit reports and management letter and any responses to audit findings are comprehensive and timely.
 GCC is recognized for receiving its sixteenth consecutive year as a low risk auditee.

 Appropriate allocation and use of financial resources to support student learning programs and services are properly documented.
 To ensure the financial integrity of the institution and responsible use of financial resources, all purchase requests and contracts are subjected to a multi-layer review and approval process.
-Purchase requests are reviewed by the department chairman or division head and sent to the Business Office for certification of funds.
-Requests over \$5,000 must be approved by the appropriate vice president and the president.
+Purchase requests are reviewed by the department chairman or division manager and sent to the Business Office for certification of funds.
+Requests over \$5,000 must be approved by the appropriate Vice President and the President.
 All major purchases of \$250,000 and contracts require Board of Trustees approval, in accordance with BOT Policy 232.

 The assessment of the use of financial resources occurs at many levels and happens at regular intervals or at regularly scheduled meetings.
 At the onset of the budget development process, departmental program reviews should determine the level of staffing, supplies, equipment, etc., necessary to support the stated goals of the department.
-Budget requests are made and funded after being reviewed and evaluated by the respective administrator and the president.
+Budget requests are made and funded after being reviewed and evaluated by the respective administrator and the President.
 Based on these evaluations new budget requests are evaluated and considered for funding in the upcoming year.
 Each year, budget overviews of the previous fiscal year provide lists of accomplishments by departments and the College as a whole.

 Budgets are made available to departments annually upon approval of appropriations and budget requests.
-Internal control systems, accounting processes and procedures are in place to ensure the financial integrity of the information in financial reports to departments, college constituents, and the Board.
-TracDat facilitates faculty assessments of student learning outcomes and presents evidence of needed resources for the enhancement or execution of SLOs.345
+Internal control systems, accounting process and procedures are in place to ensure the financial integrity of the information in financial reports to departments, college constituents, and the Board.
+TracDat facilitates faculty assessments of student learning outcomes and presents evidence of needed resources for the enhancement or execution of SLOs.243

-The College is audited on an annual basis to include its internal control system and the audit report has not indicated any weaknesses in the organization's internal control Monthly fiscal reports are provided as information to the Board, and include the status of revenue, expense, and reserve levels.346
+The College is audited on an annual basis to include its internal control system and the audit report has not indicated any weaknesses in the organization's internal control Monthly fiscal reports are provided as information to the Board, and include the status of revenue, expense, and reserve levels.244